 How should small business owners prepare for changes that are being made?

-- Audit your expenses: Check your cash flow in detail and create a hiring plan that you can afford.
+Audit your expenses: Check your cash flow in detail to ensure you are avoiding common payroll mistakes and create a hiring plan that you can afford.
 In some cases, you may find that hiring temporary workers as needed is less expensive than taking on full-time regular staff.

-- Make sure you hire and keep the right employees: Replacing an employee costs a lot.
-You decrease the total cost associated with recruiting and training when you hire (and then retain) the right people.
+Make sure you hire and keep the right employees: Replacing an employee costs a lot.
+You decrease the total cost associated with recruiting by retaining valuable employees.
 Look for candidates who have good track records, come recommended, and fit in with the company culture.
-Once they’re onboarded, make sure you build a relationship and provide paths for growth; it makes it more likely that they will stay in their role.
+Once they’re onboarded, make sure you build a relationship and provide paths for employee growth; it makes it more likely that they will stay in their role.